aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 Note that I have added an additional `useTransition` hook to track the pending state of each filtering.
 This is because we don't want to show the spinner when the categories are being updated, and vice versa.

-## The Result

 After implementing the above changes, the app is working as expected.
 The search and filter are instantly responsive, and they do not override each other when multiple filters are applied.

-Don't forget that you can apply the same pattern to other filters, like pagination and sorting.

 The code can be found [on GitHub](https://github.com/aurorascharff/next15-filterlist/tree/filter-provider).